 Again, for all your lost clients, you’ll want to appear in Apple Maps.
 This may not help with search results, or through desktop browsers, but it will help iPhone and iPad users who are using Apple’s included navigation software—a less-lost client is a less-late client, which means less time wasted for you (and them).

 But, it still might be helpful to have a presence on Facebook.
-Facebook rolled out its recommendation tool late last year, which makes it easier for users to ask friends what restaurant to visit in New York, or which lawyer can help them through their divorce.
+Facebook rolled out its recommendation tool late in 2016, which makes it easier for users to ask friends what restaurant to visit in New York, or which lawyer can help them through their divorce.

 If you have a Facebook page, when someone types your name in to recommend your services, they will be prompted to choose your page from a dropdown menu.
 You’ll be notified that you’ve been tagged in a post, and you can follow up with this new potential client.
 Plus, it can’t hurt to have yourself in one more place online, even if Facebook also allows people to leave crazy, angry reviews.